 Why work for us?

 Technology and change is an exciting, innovative and friendly service to work for with staff committed to supporting services across the council to deliver the best possible outcomes to our local residents.

 Our staff are structured into teams providing centres of excellence for the council on key activities including: programme and project management, change management, solutions analysis, coding, security, information assurance, technical architecture, business intelligence, data governance and systems administration.

-Recently the council’s contact resolution centre also moved into T&C providing further opportunities to push forward with our digital agenda ensuring self-help and automation wherever possible for accessing and delivering council services.
+Recently the council’s contact resolution centre also moved into technology and change, providing further opportunities to push forward with our digital agenda ensuring self-help and automation wherever possible for accessing and delivering council services.

 We have recently expanded our commercial activities, helping to generate additional income for the council and building on our very successful schools ICT commercial service which has been providing services to schools for over 25 years.

 We are fully committed to developing our staff and offer graduate and apprentice opportunities as well as providing training and development as they progress in their career.
 We are developing career pathways across our service to enable staff to move sideways and upwards as they develop.
 We positively encourage flexible working and provide staff with the technology they need to work from a wide variety of locations and from home.